speechchemistry/phonemic-analysis/README.md

 ## Prerequisites

-This tool requires Java to already installed.
-For example, for Windows you could download Amazon Corretto 11 directly from https://corretto.aws/downloads/latest/amazon-corretto-11-x64-windows-jdk.msi
+This tool requires Java to be already installed.
+For example, for Windows you could download Amazon Corretto 11 from https://corretto.aws/downloads/latest/amazon-corretto-11-x64-windows-jdk.msi (immediate download).

 ## Installation